Migrating to a new business phone system requires a careful, methodical approach.

 Organizations may have network specialists on staff, but IP telephony requires a unique set of skills.
-In addition to expertise in LAN/WAN implementation, configuration and support, operating the voice network requires understanding of major routing protocols, voice gateways, Quality of Service measures and more.
+In addition to expertise in LAN/WAN implementation, configuration, and support, operating the voice network requires an understanding of significant routing protocols, voice gateways, Quality of Service measures, and more.

 Follow the 80/20 rule — 80 percent preparation and 20 percent installation.
 Working from a current network diagram, document the optimal configuration of all devices to be added — including detailed plans for resolving any potential compatibility issues.
 Check that the site is fully prepared for new gear, including power and cabling requirements.

-Once preparation is complete proceed with hardware installation and software configuration.
-This is when your team will establish key protocols for prioritizing voice traffic on the network, establishing QoS metrics, setting routing requirements and extending security measures to voice traffic.
+Once preparation is complete, proceed with hardware installation and software configuration.
+This is when your team will establish key protocols for prioritizing voice traffic on the network, creating QoS metrics, setting routing requirements, and extending security measures to voice traffic.

 TESTING AND CUTOVER

 To avoid propagating configuration errors throughout the organization, set up a pilot program to stress test the network before going live.
 Once problems have been identified and corrected, begin with an initial deployment limited to IT staff and key users so they can get accustomed to the new system before moving on to an organization-wide migration.